 Restaurants are in a time where on-premise outdoor dining is key.
 Patios are the future of dining.
 The pivot to al fresco dining has enabled restaurants to stay open amid the pandemic.
-At this time, there are 74% of full-service and 60% of limited-service operators with outdoor dining.
+At this time, there are 74% of full-service and 60% of limited-service operators with outdoor dining, according to the National Restaurant Association.

 At certain times, outdoor patios were the only dine-in option for customers.
 It’s been an attractive way to keep business going and keep customers safe in open-air.
 But, the temperatures are beginning to cool down.
 What does the changing season mean for your restaurant’s patio?
 You must find a way to extend the life of your patio and keep it appealing.